Ecwid/ecwid-api-docs/README.md

 #Changelog

+## December 27, 2016

+- **NEW** Added support for passing custom application state for Native applications.
+You can use this to initiate a custom action performed when loading the application tab in Ecwid Control Panel.
+[Learn more](https://developers.ecwid.com/api-documentation#user-authentication)

 ## December 26, 2016
 - **NEW** Added `READY_FOR_PICKUP` fulfillment status for orders and pickup fields support for selected shipping options in order.
 [Learn more](https://developers.ecwid.com/api-documentation#orders)